phodal/awesome-iot/README.md

 ## Security

 * [IoTSeeker](https://github.com/rapid7/IoTSeeker) This scanner will scan a network for specific types of IoT devices to detect if they are using the default, factory set credentials.
+* [nShield](https://github.com/fnzv/nShield) - An Easy and Simple Anti-DDoS solution for VPS,Dedicated Servers and IoT devices based on iptables.
 * [Scanners-Box ★ 424 ⧗ 0](https://github.com/We5ter/Scanners-Box) - the toolbox of open source scanners.
 * [trezor-crypto ★ 94 ⧗ 1](https://github.com/trezor/trezor-crypto) - 📙 Heavily optimized cryptography algorithms for embedded devices.